- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Of course, coastal gifts and crafts line the shelves of nearly every store.
 If you want something to display your Rockport pride, or just want an item to showcase your love of the sea, you’ll definitely find it when shopping in Rockport.

-Other shops to keep an eye out for:
+Other Rockport stores to keep an eye out for:

 Wicked Peacock – Jewelry and accessories